103 Languages Supported for Real-Time Translation — Any Direction

 A quick thing worth understanding if you’re comparing tools: “language support” in a live translation app is actually two different things stacked on top of each other.
 First the app has to recognize what you said (speech-to-text, or ASR).
 Then it has to translate that text into the other language (machine translation, or MT).
 These are separate systems with separate coverage.

-This is why a language can appear in Google Translate's text interface but not in a live speech app.
+This is why a language can appear in Google Translate’s text interface but not in a live speech app.
 Text translation only needs the MT layer.
 Live speech translation needs both layers to work in milliseconds, on a streaming audio feed, with whatever accent and background noise the microphone happens to pick up.
-The minute a language drops to "beta" quality on the ASR side, we'd rather leave it out than ship something that mis-transcribes half the conversation.
+When a language drops below usable streaming-ASR quality, we’d rather leave it out than ship something that mis-transcribes half the conversation.

 Languages and Regional Variants

-Many of the 47 languages above have multiple regional dialects.
-Some are handled as a single model, some have per-region variants, and a few large language families collapse into one dominant variant at the ASR layer.
-Here's how the most common ones break down.
+Many of the 103 languages above have multiple regional dialects.
+Some are handled as a single model, some have per-region variants you can select, and a few large language families collapse into one dominant variant at the ASR layer.
+Here’s how the most common ones break down.

 | Language | Regional variants | Notes |